 - 1. A personal statement - a.
 The statement of purpose should explain how you became interested in your field of choice; the contribution you hope to make to your field; and how you believe GW's program will help you reach your career goals.
 If there is anything unusual in your transcripts, standardized testing, or resume that you wish to explain to the admissions committee, please include this information in your Statement of Purpose. - 2.
 Two letters of recommendation faculty members preferred; - 3.
-Your resume; - 4.
-Your transcript (you may include either an official or unofficial transcript, as long as GPA is included). - a.
-For students applying to the Department of Epidemiology and Biostatistics ONLY, you must have taken MATH 1200 or higher OR STAT 1051, 1053, 1127 or higher. - 5.
-GRE scores if you choose to submit them.
+Your resume: - 4.
+Your unofficial transcript from BanWeb (Admissions will cross-check it against an official copy) - a.
+For students applying to the Department of Epidemiology and Biostatistics ONLY, you must have completed MATH 1200 or higher OR STAT 1051, 1053, 1127 or higher. - 5.
+GRE scores, if you choose to submit them.
 (GRE or other standardized test scores are not required for admission.
 However, applicants may submit standardized test scores if they feel that including this information will enhance their application.)

 No student is considered to have declared a BS/MPH until this process is completed and the student has received, and returned signed, the letter of acceptance from the GWSPH Office of Recruitment and Admissions.
-Thereafter students receive guidance from the Program Advisor.
-Students are strongly encouraged to receive academic guidance from the Program Advisor in order to register for all subsequent semesters.
+Thereafter students receive guidance from the Program Advisor and their MPH faculty advisor.
+Students are strongly encouraged to receive academic guidance from the Program Advisor in order to register for all subsequent undergraduate semesters.
 Students follow the prescribed curriculum effective in the year that he/she matriculates into the BS/MPH in Public Health program.
-Students are also strongly encouraged to make connections with their MPH program's director or advisor and begin preliminary planning with them for their MPH studies.
+The student, with the assistance of the Program Advisor, is responsible for managing the undergraduate degree requirements and the four crossover graduate courses.
+The student will work with the MPH faculty advisor to plan the graduate degree coursework beyond the crossover courses.